SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Safe Range: 0.1 -> 128)``

     Controls the min/max velocity of the generated Circular Scribbles, in other words this controls the frequency of circular loops in the final scribble.
-    The radius will vary across the drawing based on images *luminance*.
+    The radius will vary across the drawing based on the image's *luminance*.

     :math:`velocity = minVelocity + (luminance * (maxVelocity-minVelocity))`